AnchyDev/StatBooster/README.md

 ## Features
 The features I have planned for this module that differ from the original are:
 - Stat Analysis - Items are analyzed and enchanted based on stats already on the item.
-(I.e. No more strength on cloth spell gear)
+(If there are no stats then it is analyzed based off class & subclass types.)

 ## Install
 1. Execute `statbooster_enchant_template.sql` on your world database to create the enchant entries.